meedan/pender/README.md

 **Note**: If sampling behavior is changed in Pender, we will also need to update the behavior to match in any other application reporting to Honeycomb.
 More [here](https://docs.honeycomb.io/getting-data-in/opentelemetry/ruby/#sampling)

+#### Environment overrides

+Often for rake tasks or background jobs, we will either want none of the data (skip reporting) or all of the data (skip sampling).
+For these cases we can set specific environment variables:

+* To skip reporting to Honeycomb, set `PENDER_SKIP_HONEYCOMB` to `true`
+* To skip sampling data we want to report to Honeycomb, set `PENDER_SKIP_HONEYCOMB_SAMPLING` to `true`

 ## Credits

 Meedan (hello@meedan.com)